veyon/docs/admin/access-control-rules.rst

     As an alternative to the condition *accessing computer is localhost* you can also allow a user to access his own sessions.
 This condition must be activated for this purpose.

 Accessing user is already connected
-    In conjunction with the condition *accessing computer is located in the same room as the local computer* an extended ruleset can be created allowing access to other rooms under certain conditions.
+    In conjunction with the condition *Accessing computer and local computer are at the same location* an extended ruleset can be created allowing access to other locations under certain conditions.
 This includes the possibility to access a computer if the accessing user is already connected.
 For example, if the teacher logs on to a teacher computer in room A and B simultaneously and displays the computers of room B displayed in Veyon Master, the computers in room B have a connection from the teacher.
 Then the teacher can also access room B from Veyon Master in room A if this condition is activated with an allow action.

 No user logged on
     This condition determines how a computer can be accessed when no user is logged on.
 For example, to assist with computer administration, it can be helpful to always be able to access a computer when no user is logged in.